Adam Duvall Preview, Player Props: Red Sox vs. Astros

-On Wednesday, Adam Duvall (.600 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox play the Houston Astros, whose starting pitcher will be Jose Urquidy.
-First pitch is at 8:10 PM ET.
+On Thursday, Adam Duvall (hitting .316 in his past 10 games) and the Boston Red Sox face the Houston Astros, whose starting pitcher will be J.P.
+France.
+First pitch is at 2:10 PM ET.

-He collected two extra-base hits in his most recent game (2-for-4 with a double, a home run and an RBI) against the Astros.
+In his most recent game, he collected three RBI (going 2-for-4 with a home run and a walk) against the Astros.

 Adam Duvall Game Info & Props vs. the Astros